unicode-org/icu/docs/userguide/icudata.md

  no path                     | uprops   | icu

-Items with no path specified are loaded from the default ICU data.
+Items with 'no path' specified are loaded from the default ICU data.

 Application data items include a path, and will be loaded from user data files, not from the ICU default data.
 For application data, the path argument need not